oliyh/pedestal-api/README.md

 # pedestal-api
-A batteries-included API for Pedestal using Swagger
+A batteries-included API for Pedestal using Swagger.

+**pedestal-api** is a library for building APIs on the pedestal web server.
+It implements the parts of HTTP that are useful for APIs and allows you to document your handlers and middleware using idiomatic Clojure and generate a compliant Swagger specification.

 ## Download
 [![Clojars Project](https://img.shields.io/clojars/v/pedestal-api.svg)](https://clojars.org/pedestal-api)